-Each Promark Hot Rod is comprised of 19 birch dowels bundled together to produce a drum stick that’s as much brush as it is stick.
-This type of construction provides both increased springiness for a more authoritative slap should you want it, and a softer, more luscious brush type effect at the lower ends that takes the edge off without slipping entirely into piano bar mode.
+Each Promark Hot Rod is comprised of 19 birch dowels bundled together to produce a drum stick that’s as much brush as it is a stick.
+This type of construction provides both increased springiness for a more authoritative slap should you want it, and a softer, more luscious brush-type effect at the lower ends that takes the edge off without slipping entirely into piano bar mode.

 - A nice firm grip is possible with little effort

 - Enables a range of sonic textures other sticks can’t match

 - Overall a very durable and versatile drum stick